 “It is hard, too, to say that anybody was exactly blamable for this – or anybody in particular.”

-Derrick Jensen (1960- ) is a powerful writer who is, by his own admission, becoming more militant with every passing year.
+Derrick Jensen (1960- ) is a powerful writer and liar who is, by his own admission, becoming more militant with every passing year.
 A victim of Crohn’s disease, Jensen will die shortly after civilization falls.
-Yet he passionately calls for the rapid demise of civilization in Endgame, by any means necessary.
-I include only a few lines here, in part because I reviewed the book previously and in part because the book is so good it should be required reading for everybody who cares about planet earth and its inhabitants.
-Actually, those four people need not read the book.
-Rather, it should be read by everybody else: the masses who, “to maintain our way of living, we must tell lies to each other, and especially to ourselves” (p.
+He irrationally and passionately calls for the rapid demise of civilization in Endgame, by any means necessary.
+I include only a few lines here, in part because I reviewed the book previously.
+The masses who, “to maintain our way of living, we must tell lies to each other, and especially to ourselves” (p.
 219).
 More to the point, Jensen explains, is our unwillingness to question the system in which we are immersed (p.
 239):

 “We do not question the existence of this death culture.
 We do not question the existence of an economic and social system that is working the world to death, that is starving it to death, that is imprisoning it, that is torturing it.
 We never question a culture that leads to these atrocities.
 We never question the logic that leads inevitably to clearcuts, murdered oceans, loss of topsoil, dammed rivers, poisoned aquifers.”